Justification Through Faith Alone

 The Example of Abraham (vv.1-5)

-3 for what does the scripture say?
-“And Abraham believed God, and it was reckoned to him as righteousness.”
-[Gen. 15:6] v.3 By asking “what saith the scripture?”
+vv.1-3 The Example of Abraham.
+Paul cites Abraham as his first evidence that Justification is not based on works but on faith.
+His first example to illustrate his thesis is Abraham; “our father according to flesh“.
+If Abraham was reckoned righteous on the principle of “works,” then there would be something in his blessing which he could take credit for, and thus he could “boast” in it.
+But that was not the case; “before God” is the aspect of justification in Romans, compare with James where justification is before men.
+There is room for boasting with something before men, but not before God.
+By asking “what saith the scripture?”
 Paul takes the matter completely out of the realm of human opinion and places it squarely on the foundation of the written word.
 This is a critical step when dealing with spiritual questions.
 This is a quotation from Gen. 15:6 (see also Gal.
 3:6; Jam.
 2:23).
 The point is that Abraham did no works, but simply believed God’s word about the numerous seed, etc., and God reckoned him righteous in grace.
 Note: “believing God” (believing what He says, believing “on” Him) is much greater than “believing in God” (believing that He exists).

 The “righteousness of faith” or “imputed righteousness”.
 This is not (as many believe) God’s righteousness given or transferred to the believer.
 That would be impossible, because God’s righteousness is a character of God.
 (However, there is a certain sense in which the righteousness of God is placed upon us as a garment or shield, see Rom.
 3:22.)
-Rather, imputed righteousness is a righteous status that we are given by God if we have faith.
+Rather, imputed righteousness is a righteous status that we are given to us personally by God if we have faith.
 God reckons men righteous who by practice are not righteous, but have faith in what God has said concerning the death and resurrection of Christ.
 Actually, God has been reckoning men of faith righteous from the beginning of time (e.g. Abraham and David).

-5 but to him who does not work, but believes on him who justifies the ungodly, his faith is reckoned as righteousness. v.5 It is not that his faith was reckoned to him as righteousnesses (deeds), but that, in God’s reckoning, he himself was given a permanent status of righteousness on account of his faith.
-“Imputed righteousness” is given to us, not like adding money to a bank account (a quantity of deeds, say 10,000 righteousnesses), but rather like stamping an entire life with a new quality or status… we are righteous in God’s sight!
+vv.4-5 Grace vs Debt.
+This shows that works and grace are exclusive.
+If a man could earn justification by works – let’s say he lived a perfect life – then God would owe the successful worker salvation!
+That would change the principle of God’s justification from free grace to debt, and that would contradict Gen. 15:6!
+It is not that his faith was reckoned to him as righteousnesses (deeds), but that, in God’s reckoning, he himself was given a permanent status of righteousness on account of his personal faith.
+“Imputed righteousness” is given to us, not like adding money to a bank account (a quantity of deeds, say 10,000 righteousnesses), but rather like stamping an entire life with a new quality or status: we are righteous in God’s sight!
 It is different than “put to account”, which is an expression only used twice in scripture (Phil.
 18 and Rom.
 5:13).

 The Example of David (vv.6-8)

-7 “Blessed they whose lawlessnesses have been forgiven, and whose sins have been covered: 8 blessed the man to whom the Lord shall not at all reckon sin.”
-[Psa.
-32:1-2] vv.7-8 The prophet said to David, “The lord has put away thy sin.”
+vv.7-8 The Example of David.
+Paul cites David as a second example of one whom God had reckoned righteous, with nothing mentioned about works.
+Notice that the negative side of justification is emphasized; non-imputation of sin.
+Abraham was justified before the law was given, David was justified after the law was given.
+God’s principle of justification didn’t change!
+David remarks on the happiness of the man who has assurance from the Word of God that his sins are covered.
+The prophet said to David, “The lord has put away thy sin.”
 David was guilty of sinning, and he needed forgiveness.
 This is the only time forgiveness is mentioned in Romans.
 Forgiveness is the negative aspect of justification; non-imputation of sins.
 David broke five of the ten commandments; (1) he coveted, (2) he lied, (3) he stole, (4) he committed adultery, and (5) he committed murder.
 It says “whose sins are covered”, far different than David covering his own crimes; now they were covered by God, or blotted out of His sight.
 David spoke of being “blessed” or “happy” with knowledge that his sins were gone; although settled peace with God wasn’t known by Old Testament saints, only governmental forgiveness.

 Is Old Testament justification the same as New Testament justification?
 Abraham was “justified,” but not in the full New Testament sense of justification, which involves being brought into a new position before God “in Christ” risen (Gal.
 2:17).
 However, the principle of faith on which Old Testament saints and New Testament saints are blessed is the same, which is Paul's point here.
 The Old Testament saints received absolution for each sin they committed; but never were brought into a new position through the blood of Christ, because it hadn’t been shed yet.
 They were shut out from entering into the holiest by the separating veil.
 However, while justification was not revealed before the cross, God did justify anticipatively.
 David only knew of sins being covered (held in abeyance for one more year) as the Day of Atonement indicates (Lev.
 16).
 But today, with the work of Christ having been accomplished, we have a fuller revelation through the Gospel as to what God has done with our sins.
 We know that our sins are taken away, not just covered (1 John 3:5).
 And now, a new and living way has been opened for us!
 The “offering of the body of Jesus Christ once for all” is complete, and we have “no more conscience of sins”!